gobabygocarswithjoysticks/gbg-pcb/README.md

 Controls two motors: one for each wheel so that the car can turn in place.

+## V2 vs V1
+* V2 GBG-PCBs can run fron 6 to 24 volt batteries.
-[New in version 2](https://gobabygocarswithjoysticks.github.io/gbg-pcb/instructions/instructions#new-in-v2-weelye-control-box-compatible): A V2 GBG-PCB can be configured with battery, motor, and signal plugs that match the plugs on the common weelye control boxes.
+* V2 boards can also be [configured](https://gobabygocarswithjoysticks.github.io/gbg-pcb/instructions/instructions#new-in-v2-weelye-control-box-compatible) with battery, motor, and signal plugs that match the plugs on the common weelye control boxes.
 This means some cars can be converted to joystick control without cutting any wires.
-V2 GBG-PCBs also run fron 6 to 24 volt batteries.

-### For the previous versions of the GBG-PCB see https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/version_1
+* For the previous versions of the GBG-PCB see https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/version_1
-Version 1 GBG-PCBs had a higher, 10 amp current capacity and a lower part count but requires 12 volts.
+* Version 1 GBG-PCBs had a higher, 10 amp current capacity and a lower part count but only runs on 12 volts.

 ## Questions?
 Please email our support line at gbg-pcb@googlegroups.com